HANNAH I. SHAMLOO

 Being a scientist is more than conducting research and publishing articles in scientific journals for other scientists to read.
 It is our job to communicate our findings to the broader public and empower every person with information.

-Active Research on the Goat Rocks Volcanic Complex, WA
+Active Research on the Goat Rocks Volcanic Cluster, WA

 Active Research at Mount Baker (Kulshan), WA